sohyunlee002/gamedev-proj1/README.md

 Note: For now you can create your own repositories.
 We will give further instructions on using our new gamedev github which we are working on getting set up.
 1. Create a repository in the **berkeley-gamedev** organization
-2. Add your project partner as as collaborator
+2. Add your project partner as a collaborator
 3. Add your remote repository as the origin: ``git remote add origin "your-repo-address-here"``
 4. Push the skeleton code to the origin: ``git push origin master``
 5. You're ready to go!

+In-editor setup: In the project pane, drag the two scenes in ``Assets/Scenes/`` into the Hierarchy (the leftmost pane).
+That's it!
+Now you should be able to play the game on pressing "Play".

 This document is split into two parts: [documentation](#game-documentation) and [specifications](#project-specifications).